faasm/faasm/README.md

 ## Writing Functions

 The function API passes a number of pointers to functions to allocate memory regions.
 A convenience header is provided in at `include/faasm/faasm.h`.
-If compiling with Emscripten, your functions will look something like this:
+Functions will look something like this:

 ```
 #include "faasm.h"